mbelisaire/100-days-of-code/log.md

 **Today's Progress**: I learned MongoDb basics today and how to use Mongoose!
 It seems like  I enjoy working with Node.Js!

 **Thoughts:** 88 days left, hard work has to pay!

+### Round 1 Day 13: August 9, 2017

+**Today's Progress**: I did some RESTful Routing with Node.Js, MongoDb and Express.
+I had a lot of fun doing this whereas I used to be reluctant to Node.js.

+**Thoughts:** 87 days left, forward!